On this page:

 DISTINCT; this query gives the same result as the previous one:

-td < '2019-01-01' condition is to exclude year 2019, as I am running this query in July 2019 and the data for year 2019 is incomplete (error #3 in the above error list).
-I am sure the data starts on 2 January 1990, so don’t need to include a similar condition for the first year (you may need to if your first year is incomplete).
+td < '2021-01-01' condition is to exclude year 2021, if your database includes some data for 2021.
+Including an incomplete year at the end (or beginning) of data would bias the average downwards (error #3 in the above error list).
+In this case, I am sure the data starts on 2 January 1990, so I don’t need to include a similar condition for the first year (you may need to if your first year is incomplete).

 To generate an overview of number of trading days in each year, like the table on the top of this page, you can use